simonhaemmerle/msdp-setup/README.md

 Before starting it is recommeded to have [ionosctl](https://github.com/ionos-cloud/ionosctl#getting-started) running on your machine.

-You also need to make sure that the user you plan to use for terraforming is either a contract owner, an administrator or a users with the Manage Dataplatform permission (as documented [here](https://docs.ionos.com/cloud/managed-services/managed-stackable/how-tos/initial-cluster-setup)).
+You also need to make sure that the user you plan to use for terraforming is either a contract owner, an administrator or a user with the Manage Dataplatform permission (as documented [here](https://docs.ionos.com/cloud/managed-services/managed-stackable/how-tos/initial-cluster-setup)).

 Then run this command in your terminal to login with your credentials.